 Certain documents have been included in this packet so that you will have the ability to understand what needs to be filed with the Court prior to trial.
-However, it is strongly recommended that you access the court's website at www.nvb.uscourts.gov and download a copy of the Local Rules or contact the publisher of the Local Rules at 1-800-833-9844, Option 5 and purchase a copy of those rules.
+However, it is strongly recommended that you access the court's website at www.nvb.uscourts.gov to access the Local Rules.
 These will prove very useful to you through the course of the adversary proceeding.
 You may also wish to check with the county law library for a copy of the Local Rules.

-All bankruptcy judges are willing to set up a time to discuss whether or not the case may be settled.
+All four bankruptcy judges are willing to set up a time to discuss whether or not the case may be settled.
 Many times, having an impartial third party listening to the problems will allow negotiations to flow freely and hopefully obviate the need for the trial.
 If a settlement conference is set up, it will not be the judge in front of whom this matter will be heard, so you need not fear that you will be prejudiced in any way if this matter is not settled.